-Brought up on such artists as Brian Hyland, Beach Boys, Simon & Garfunkel, Everly Brothers and Buddy Holly, Zeus' love for music was driven by feel good sounds, later expanding his collection into all sorts of genres, including hip hop, reggae, and R&B.
+Brought up on such artists as Beach Boys, Barry White, Everly Brothers and Buddy Holly, Zeus' love for music was driven by feel good sounds, later expanding his collection into all sorts of genres, including hip hop, reggae, and R&B.

 During his freshman year at James Pace High School in Brownsville, Texas, he and friends hosted freestyle battles during their lunch break, gaining the attention of fellow classmates, security and custodial staff.

 Within, a few weeks, the lunch hour sessions caused such a stir, students were seen climbing trees, tables, and vending machines to get a better view.
 For precautionary measures, he and friends were asked by the school principal to shut it down for good.

 Still needing an outlet, Zeus held recording sessions at his house with a karoake machine his mother bought him, which over time paved the way for full-length tracks.
 These tracks were then shared among friends and by his senior year had won the ears of many.
 His passion for hip hop had grown tremendously.
 Upon graduation, he convinced a family friend to lease a commercial office to him, intended for the use of recording himself and other artists.
 Excluding a series of significant missteps, he ultimately failed.